Chronic wasting disease in deer has been found in Benton, Washington and Sebastian counties.

 Game and Fish operated testing sites in November during the modern gun deer season.
 Archery is the only deer season open now.
 Bowhunters who would like to have a deer tested can contact any Game and Fish office, Hutchings said.
 A tissue sample is taken from the deer and sent to a lab for testing.
 The test is free, he said.

 Feeding deer is against the law in the 11-county management zone to prevent spreading the disease.
-Hutchings said Benton, Washington and Sebastian county residents should not feed deer, though it is still legal, in the wake of the positive tests.
-Deer feeding concentrates deer and makes it easier to pass from deer to deer, he said.
+Hutchings said residents of Benton, Washington and Sebastian counties shouldn't feed deer, though it's still legal, in the wake of the positive tests.
+Deer feeding concentrates deer and makes the disease easier to pass from deer to deer, he said.

 NW News on 01/11/2018